VadzimBura/bootstrap-tabdrop/README.md

 ```js
 $('.nav-tabs').tabdrop({align: 'left'});
 ```
 when initalizing the tabdrop.
 The tab will align on the left or right.
-This addresses isses with tabs that utilize `display: flex`.
+This addresses issues with tabs that have `display: flex`.

 #### offsetTop
 Type: integer